jerakia/jerakia/README.md

 * hiera-eyaml style decryption of data from any data source
 * REST server API (experimental)

-## Usage ##
+## Usage and Documentation ##

+It is recommended you [read the documentation here](./doc/index.md) before continuing.

-Documentation is ongoing, but for the impatient, and for people already familar with Hiera (See the Puppet users tutorial)[doc/getting_started.md] page for a quick start guide!
+Documentation is ongoing, but for the impatient, and for people already familar with Hiera See the [Puppet users tutorial](doc/getting_started.md) page for a quick start guide!

 ## Architecture ##